GoogleCloudPlatform/automlops/README.md

 .
 ├── cloud_run                                      : Cloud Runner service for submitting PipelineJobs.
     ├──run_pipeline                                : Contains main.py file, Dockerfile and requirements.txt
-├── components                                     : Custom vertex pipeline components.
+    ├──queueing_svc                                : Contains files for scheduling and queueing jobs to runner service ├── components                                     : Custom vertex pipeline components.
     ├──component_base                              : Contains all the python files, Dockerfile and requirements.txt ├──create_dataset                              : Pull data from a BQ table and writes it as a csv to GS.